Spaqin/spaq-in/src/posts/one-roll-with-trix-disposable.md

 # Conclusion

-Simple to use, wide angle, seems alright for street photography.
+Simple to use, relatively wide angle, seems alright for street photography.
 Moody shots, not too muddy.

 ![ilfopan3](../images/trixdisposable/dog-ilfopan.jpg)

 Makes you more courageous with street photography.
 And you can throw it in anywhere, it's pretty discreet.
 Very specific usecases - yes, but on the other hand, you can put it in your bag and essentially forget - until the moment comes, when you just grab it and press.
+Less is more.
+Disposable nature of the device also makes for disposable shots, but may let you get away with things you wouldn't try with your other equipment.

 And you know what they say.